-Figure 8.14.2.5-1: AC subscription request procedure
+Figure 8.14.2.5.2-1: EEC services subscription procedure

-1. The AC sends an AC subscription request to the EEC.
-The request includes AC's security credentials, a list of EEC's services that AC requires the EEC to handle, and related parameters such as AC profile.
+1. The AC sends an EEC services subscription request to the EEC.
+The request includes AC profile, AC's security credentials, a list of EEC's services that AC requires the EEC to handle, and related parameters as described in 8.14.3.12.
 If the subscription request includes:

-- EAS discovery or EAS dynamic information subscription, then the request may include EAS discovery filters
+- EAS discovery or EAS dynamic information subscription, then the request may include a list of EAS characteristics and a list of EAS dynamic information filters respectively;

-- ACR management, then the request may include type of ACR operations:
+- ACR, then the request includes a list of S-EAS information and corrosponding type of ACR operations:

 - ACR monitoring, where the EEC monitors the need for ACR and notifies the AC as and when required e.g., on receiving ACR related notifications on EDGE-1 interface.